 I know that we human beings do not like making our bodies sweat.
 Eating a good diet alone will not necessarily help you achieve optimum good health.
 Coupled with your good eating habits should be a good exercising regime.
 To keep the body in good health is a duty otherwise we shall not be able to keep our mind strong and clear.

 I personally have a routine for exercising on a regular basis.
-The thing with exercising is that the first few days when you embark on it, its quiet daunting and tiring.
-But after a few times you get used and it becomes interesting.
+The thing with exercising is that the first few days when you embark on it, it is quite daunting and tiring.
+But after a few times, you get used and it becomes interesting.
 Do not punish yourself but start slowly.
 Do what suits you.
 Your body was meant to work.
-I go for road run three times a week.
+I go for a road run three times a week.
 When not running I try by all means to walk as much as I can.
 It is very refreshing for me.
 Over time I have discovered that exercising in the morning works well for me.
 It keeps my mind alert and my body is full of energy the whole day.

 Physical exercising helps me to increase my water consumption.
 It also helps me unwind my mind.
 Ever since I embarked on regular jogging my digestion system has greatly improved.
 I have also learned over the years not to take my good health for granted.
 That is why I try by all means to do the right things.